Links

 [Readme4](file:///User/root/Docs/Readme1.md)

-Please note that, for relative link address, it will not be converted into real absolute file path when export as HTML based on Markdown’s spec.
+Please note that, for a relative link address, it will not be converted into a real absolute file path when exporting as HTML based on Markdown’s spec.

-You can also link to chapters for other files, like
+You can also link to chapters in other files, for example:

 [Readme1](Readme1.md#header-1)

-To open “Header 1” of Readme1.md file when open the link.
+This would open “Header 1” of Readme1.md file when opening the link.

 # This is a title